Danbooru

 (Of course, for this exact situation, the party is better off getting the barbarian or fighter to smash through the chest, or perhaps to specifically target the lock or hinges under the guidance of the rogue to minimize the chances of wrecking the contents, or maybe just carting the whole chest back home and then let the rogue or wizard or some hired NPC deal with the chest at their leisure during downtime.)

-Updated by NNescio over 1 year ago
+Updated by NNescio almost 2 years ago

 6 Reply